Rising to 8.848 meters in elevation – the altitude at which commercial planes fly – Mount Everest is undeniably the ultimate mountaineering challenge.

 It is also helpful to have summited at least one 6.500-meter-high peak before attempting Everest.

 However, you do not need to be a grizzled veteran in order to make it to the top.
-Both the Chinese and Nepalese government require you to hire a guide in order to summit and both have put considerable infrastructure (ropes, camps, etc.) on the mountain that is absent from other high-altitude peaks.
+Both the Chinese and Nepalese governments require you to hire a guide in order to the summit and both have put considerable infrastructure (ropes, camps, etc.) on the mountain that is absent from other high-altitude peaks.
+With that said, Everest is the highest mountain in the world, below we share some possible suggestions to prepare:

 The best time to climb Mount Everest is in late April and May.
 This is the window of opportunity when the summit is most hospitable for humans.
 It is after the brutal winter and before the monsoon season.